liiza/dance-app/README.md

 ![screenshot2](https://github.com/liiza/dance-app/blob/master/app/src/main/java/com/example/liisa/screenshots/Screen%20Shot%202017-11-26%20at%208.16.10%20PM.png "Start recording")

-Once finished, you can replay the excersice or dance along with some other excersice.
+Once finished, you can replay the exersice or dance along with some other exersice.
+Choose the exersice from the list and dance along.
+(You will also need the link to the original music video.)

 ![screenshot3](https://github.com/liiza/dance-app/blob/master/app/src/main/java/com/example/liisa/screenshots/Screen%20Shot%202017-11-26%20at%208.15.40%20PM.png)